Make this the year you improve your association’s event engagement

+One way to make sure you get the greatest number of people to attend your events is to automate your event wait list.
 By eliminating manual steps from your event wait list process, you can boost the efficiency of your event management and help to ensure you fill every attendee spot for your events.

-TIP: Wait list functionality in YourMembership association management software (AMS) by Community Brands helps you remove manual steps in the wait list process by allowing you to set wait list limits, let potential attendees add themselves to the wait list once the limit is reached, and automatically invite the next person on your wait list when a space opens.
+TIP: Wait list functionality in YourMembership association management software (AMS) by Community Brands helps you remove manual steps in the wait list process by allowing you to set attendee limits, let potential attendees add themselves to the wait list once the limit is reached, and automatically invite the next person on your wait list when a space opens.

+Your events must be vibrant to engage attendees.
+They need to capture attendees’ attention from start to finish.
 Here are some easy ways to add engaging moments to your events that delight attendees:

 • Schedule lively meal-time activities or sessions that provide a fun break from more intense learning sessions.